At least 8 Serie A players test positive for coronavirus

-Milan (AP) — A number of Serie A players have tested positive for the new coronavirus as they return from their truncated offseason.
+Milan (AP) — At least eight Serie A players have tested positive for the new coronavirus this week as they return from their truncated offseason.

-The new season is scheduled to start on Sept.
-19 but at least eight players have tested positive for COVID-19.

-The latest clubs to announce they have positive cases among their players were Torino with two, and Napoli with one Thursday.
+The latest clubs to announce Thursday they have positive cases among their players were Torino with two, and Napoli with one.

 Roma and Cagliari confirmed positive cases on Wednesday.

 All eight players are asymptomatic.
+The new season is scheduled to start on Sept.
+19.

 The number of positive cases in general in Italy is also rising.
 The country reported 845 new cases on Thursday, the highest rise since May 16.